mikegleen/modes/doc/source/configuration.rst

 -  **child:**

    Used by ``update_from_csv.py`` when **parent_path:** is specified to force creation of a new element.
-When that element is created, a subelement is also created.
+When that element is created, a subelement of that element is also created.
    The tag of the new subelement is the value of this statement.
 -  **child_value:**